NOTICE OF PRIVACY PRACTICES

 We may use and disclose medical information about you so that the treatment and services you receive at the hospital may be billed to and payment may be collected from you, an insurance company or a third party.
-For example, we may need to give your health plan information about surgery you received at the hospital so your health plan will pay us or reimburse you for the surgery.
+For example, we may need to give your health plan information about treatment you received at the hospital so your health plan will pay us.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Healthcare Operations